GlitchTextiles/LangtonExtended/README.md

-# LangstonExtended
+# LangtonExtended

-A generalized implementation of Langston's ant for creating 2D graphic designs.
+A generalized implementation of Langton's ant for creating 2D graphic designs.

 ## To Do: